seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 - enable CU mode
 - increase our arithmetic intensity again to trade LDS reads vs GMEM reads

 According the RDNA3 programming guide, the LDS can operate on 2 distincts mode : WGP Mode and CU mode.
-HIP use by default WGP mode.
+HIP usse by default WGP mode.
 In WGP mode, the LDS is one large contiguous memory that all waves on the WGP can access meaning we are more likely to get congestion on the LDS.
 In CU mode,  the LDS is effectively split into a separate upper and lower LDS, each serving two SIMD32’s.
 Waves are allocated LDS space within the half of LDS which is associated with the SIMD the wave is running on.
-By enabling the CU mode, we should reduce the probability of wave contending for the LDS[^7]
+By enabling the CU mode, we should reduce the probability of wave contending for the LDS[^8]

-[^7]:To enable cumode, just add `-mcumode` option when building with hipcc.
+[^8]:To enable cumode, just add `-mcumode` option when building with hipcc.

 Second thing we can try is to increase our Thread tile to 16x8 instead of 8x8.
 This will improve the computation-to-data-read ratio.
 It should still fit within the 256 VGPR budget we have for the kernel and reduce our bandwidth requirements to **10.3 TBytes/s**